mancuso/bbb/README.md

 For details on device tree overlays, see the great tutorial on the site listed below.

 #####Running the Setup Script
-Once your environment variable are setup, device tree overlay compiled, running the setup script will enable the GPIO configuration and you're ready to execute code.
+Once your environment variables are setup, device tree overlay compiled, running the setup script will enable the GPIO configuration and you're ready to execute code.